LiliumOS/rfcs/src/rfcs/0003-x86_64-system-abi.md

 ## Summary

 The Interaction with the Lilium System Calls and userspace libraries has both an API and an ABI.
-This document describes the specific
+This document describes the ABI of those parts of Lilium on x86_64 specifically.

 ## Motivation